kabazoka/kabazoka/README.md

-# Hi there, I'm Kabazoka!
+# Hi there, I'm Hao

 Welcome to my GitHub profile!
 I'm passionate about coding, open-source, and continuous learning.
 Here's a bit about me: